uttamsingh/ios_yelp_swift/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Refactoring of code is required as I have not used enums effectively
-2. Missed implementing almost all of the optional feature, I spend lot of time designing custom switch which didn't work'
+2. Missed implementing most of the optional feature, I spend lot of time designing custom switch which didn't work'

 ## Video Walkthrough